Test Details

 PSA, Total

 PSA is secreted by epithelial cells of the prostate gland and is present in small quantities in the serum of men with healthy prostate glands.
-Total serum PSA assay is an excellent adjunct to a rectal examination for the diagnosis of prostate cancer, as well as for follow-up of patients with diagnosed prostate cancer.
+Total serum PSA assay is an adjunct to a rectal examination for the screening of prostate cancer, as well as for follow-up of patients with diagnosed prostate cancer.

 Methodology